 Benthic bioassays are standard laboratory tests designed to tell if the sediment from each sampling location is acutely toxic to benthic organisms by measuring the survival of organisms in the sediment after a set amount of time.
 For the Pearce Creek DMCF bioassays, a species of freshwater amphipod (a small crustacean that is typically found in sediments throughout the Chesapeake Bay) was used in the bioassays, and survival was measured after the amphipods had lived in the sediment for 10 days.
-After the tests were completed, statistical analyses were performed to determine if exposure to the Pearce Creek Lake and Elk River sediment samples was low.
+After the tests were completed, statistical analyses were performed to determine if the Pearce Creek Lake and Elk River sediment samples were statistically different from reference site samples.

-Survival of the amphipods in the Pearce Creek Lake sediment and the Elk River sediment was high.
-For the seven sediment samples from Pearce Creek Lake ranged from 89% to 98%, and survival for the test sediment from the Elk River was 91%.
-Therefore, the sediments collected from Pearce Creek Lake and the Elk River were not acutely toxic, and the sediments are unlikely to cause adverse effects to benthic organisms.
+Survival of the amphipods at the Pearce Creek Lake monitoring locations and the Elk River monitoring location was high.
+Therefore, the fall 2018 sediments collected from Pearce Creek Lake and the Elk River were not were statistically different from reference site samples, and the sediments are unlikely to cause adverse effects to benthic organisms.